bob-collective/bob/docs/docs/learn/overview.md

 The key of BOB is to unify the compatibility of Bitcoin Rust libraries, the EVM, and a rollup.
 In essence:

 - Interacting with BOB is the same as interacting with any EVM chain with compatibility with the same wallets and tools.
 - Programming on BOB adds the option to write smart contracts with Rust and a WASM execution layer and with the EVM.
 Existing projects can deploy their existing Solidity/EVM code.
-New projects can be created in Rust, or off-chain protocols can be made available on-chain through Rust smart contracts.
+New projects can be created in Rust or off-chain protocols can be made available on-chain through Rust smart contracts.
 - Access to Bitcoin the asset is provided via a bridge.
 Access to Bitcoin state is provided via a light client.
 - Access to Ethereum assets and state is provided by the rollup.